vanityclaim/discord-vanity-sniper-mfa-fix/README.md

 ## Support

-For issues or support, contact me on Discord:
+for issues or support contact me on discord:

 noempirelastsforever